kognifai/Galore/SDK-documentation/casestudy.md

 -   A weather station

-Each of these assets have built in controllers and instrumentation that continuously produces data:
+Each of these assets have built in controllers and instrumentation that continuously produce data:

--   Measurements of physical parameters important to the operation of the asset and its subcomponents.
-E.g. current power output, wind speed, wind direction, rotation speed etc.
+-   Measurements of physical parameters important to the operation of the asset and its sub components.
+For example, current power output, wind speed, wind direction, rotation speed etc.

 -   State information amount the whole asset or one of its subsystem.
-    E.g. Stopped, Starting, Operational, Shutting down
+    For example, Stopped, Starting, Operational, Shutting down

 -   Alarms/Events from the controllers when it detects errors in a subsystem

-In addition, we have external data sources we would like to integrate into our system e.g.
+In addition, we have external data sources we like to integrate into our system.
+That is:

 -   Weather forecasts